EyasuTeshome/shifttracker/interview-prep/create-the-first-versioon-of-your-resume-v2.md

 ## Description

 In this project, we'll be walking you step by step through the process of building a resume designed to highlight your achievements and catch a hiring manager's eye.
 This will be your first version, so don't worry about getting it perfect this round.
 Prepare a resume and then you will get feedback you can use to improve it.
+Later on, when you are job searching, you will polish your resume with the support of a career coach.

 ### Why is a strong resume so important?